Neznany/fluxgym_bucket/README.md

 - proper calculation of step count (in original it would count also non image files, giving you wildly exgerrated step-count)
 - UTF-8 for caption

 My changes were done so it can correctly work with buckets.
-The original code not only merged resolution and resize into one parameter but it will always resize all images, making -enable_bucket counter-intuitive
+The original code not only merged resolution and resize into one parameter but it will always resize all images, making -enable_bucket counter-intuitive or kinda worthless

 # Example 0 for simple no bucket